-The tsoutliers package (López-de-Lacalle 2019) is a package that implements a mathematical approach for the automatic detection of outliers in a time series originally formulated by Chen and Liu in 1993.
+The tsoutliers package (López-de-Lacalle 2019) implements a mathematical approach for the automatic detection of outliers in a time series originally formulated by Chen and Liu in 1993.
 Time series are affected by exogenous factors and the effects are felt differently across the phenomenon of our interest.
 Aside from detecting outliers within out time series, the tso() function offers insights about effect being captured when the outlier is detected.
 By default, three types of outliers detected are:

 1. Additive outliers (AO) - are isolated large or small values within the time series,